moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

 ## On a real Sun

-The ABC field is a genuine magnetohydrodynamic field, but an analytic one.
+The ABC-like field is a genuine divergence-free dynamo-style field, but an analytic one.
 Does the detector survive contact with observation?
 We took a real **SDO/HMI magnetogram** — the line-of-sight photospheric field of a solar active region imaged on 2011 June 7 — potential-field extrapolated it into a three-dimensional coronal field, and searched.
 The standard finder locates a coronal